 If you’re anything like me, you need to have a list of written instructions for anything more complicated than “Take a bus and then get off the bus.”

-The Disney World Bar Crawl is pretty complicated when it comes to remembering which transportation to take to what resort, and since you can’t just pull up Google Maps for private Disney transit, we’ve designed a handy printable for you!
+This pub crawl to the best bars in Disney World is pretty complicated when it comes to remembering which transportation to take to what resort, and since you can’t just pull up Google Maps for private Disney transit, we’ve designed a handy printable for you!

 To download a printable copy of the Disney Resort Bar Crawl directions, just enter your email below.
 We’ll also send you some of my favorite Cast Member insider tips for visiting Disney World!

-By the way: if you’re looking for a magical way to bring your next Disney World trip to the next level, check out our epic Disney World Scavenger Hunt!
+By the way: for an even more magical way to bring your next Disney World trip to the next level, check out our epic Disney World Scavenger Hunt!
 With 250 points at stake and 75 challenges designed to help you discover and experience Disney World like you never have before, this game will bring a whole new level of fun (and friendly competition – or unnecessarily aggressive competition, in our case) to your next Disney World trip.